cuongpo/rootstock-mcp/DEPLOYMENT_FIXES.md

 The timeout issues and "failedToFetchConfigSchema" error you experienced should now be resolved with these fixes.

-## Latest Update: Lazy Loading Implementation
+## Latest Update: Configuration Schema Fix

 The most recent fix addresses the specific error you encountered:
 - **Error**: `Failed to scan tools list from server: failedToFetchConfigSchema`
-- **Root Cause**: Server required privateKey configuration before allowing tool discovery
+- **Root Cause**: Conflicting configuration methods in smithery.yaml (both `configSchema` and `environment` sections)
+- **Solution**:
-- **Solution**: Implemented lazy loading pattern recommended by Smithery documentation
+  1. Implemented lazy loading pattern for tool discovery
+  2. Removed conflicting `environment` section from smithery.yaml
+  3. Used only `configSchema` approach as required for MCP servers
-- **Result**: Server now starts without private key and exposes all 18 tools for discovery
+- **Result**: Server now starts cleanly and exposes all 18 tools for discovery without schema conflicts

 Your Rootstock MCP server should now deploy successfully to Smithery!